Coastal California gnatcatcher

 The coastal California gnatcatcher (Polioptila californica californica) is a small non-migratory songbird.
-The coastal California gnatcatcher is the northernmost subspecies of the California gnatcatcher.
-It lives in and around coastal sage scrub.
+It is the northernmost subspecies of the California gnatcatcher, and it lives in and around coastal sage scrub.
 This songbird has black, gray, and white feathers, and eats mainly insects.
 It often lives alone but joins with other birds in winter groups.
 Its call sounds like a kitten meowing, a rising and falling zeeeeer, zeeeeer.

 Physical characteristics

 The coastal California gnatcatcher is a small songbird that measures 4.5 inches (11 cm) and weighs up to .2 ounces (6 grams).
 It has dark grey feathers on its back, and light gray and white feathers on its chest.
 The wings are brownish, and the long tail is mostly black with a few white outer feathers.
 Gnatcatchers have a thin, small bill and white eye rings.
 Male gnatcatchers develop a black cap during the summer that is not present in the winter months.